NTCoding/modernization-strategy-selector/README.md

 - **Polish**: Cleaning up some of the low hanging technical debt without addressing more fundamental issues
 - **Rewrite**: Rewrite the subsystem maintaining the existing functionality but cleaning up all the technical debt
 - **Remodel**: Retaining the existing functionality but redesigning the domain model so that it is easier to maintain and evolve the code
-- **Rethink**: The functionality and domain model is totally recreated from a blank canvas, typically involving large amounts of user research and domain modeling
+- **Rethink**: The functionality and domain model is totally recreated from a blank canvas, typically involving large amounts of user research and domain discovery & modelling

 ## Example Strategies